computer-lab/computerlab.io/source/_posts/lab-README.md

 With the current plan, each additional user costs $10/month and we can create unlimited clients/projects.

-Perhaps we should use a more flexible time-tracking system, and move invoicing into our accounting software.

 #### GitHub

 Our GitHub organization is located at [github.com/computer-lab](https://github.com/computer-lab).

 GitHub stores source code and documentation.

 We don't have any private repositories.

 #### TravisCI